-We recommend having your diamond ring appraised by a credentialed appraiser.
-With an official appraisal, you’ll be eligible to receive the full financial reimbursement for your jewelry through an insurance company.
+We recommend having your diamond ring appraised for peace of mind as well as being eligible to receive the full financial reimbursement for your jewelry through an insurance company.
 Blue Nile and James Allen are two reputable diamond vendors who provide complimentary appraisals with their engagement rings and other fine jewelry.
 For the what, when, why and how of appraisals, read our full article below.

 An appraisal is one form of assessing a diamond ring.
 This official piece of paper will describe the assigned value of your entire ring—including your diamond, other stones and your setting.
 Professional appraisers and jewelers provide these value assessments.
 In the jewelry industry, it’s standard for appraisals to be inflated, usually at 100% above the retail value.

 In other words, the appraisal doesn’t represent the true value of the diamond ring.
-For example, this Halo Diamond ring sold for $4,582.
+For example, this Halo Diamond ring from James Allen sold for $4,582.
 It would likely be appraised at double the price at $9,164.
-And this Three-Stone engagement ring, sold at $4,172 would likely be appraised at around $8,344.
+And this Three-Stone engagement ring from Blue Nile, sold at $4,172 would likely be appraised at around $8,344.

 When you first receive your appraisal, it may seem like you snagged a great deal.
 But both the insurance company and the jeweler benefit from the elevated appraisal.
 Insurance companies can charge higher premiums and the jeweler can boast an excellent deal.